 Accompanies Other Mental Disorders:

 Post-Traumatic Stress Disorder can accompany other behavioral health illnesses.
-The occurrence of PTSD in individuals is often assisted with other disorders such as general anxiety, bipolar disorder, obsessive-compulsive disorder (OCD) and depression.
+The occurrence of the disease in individuals is often assisted with other disorders such as general anxiety, bipolar disorder, obsessive-compulsive disorder (OCD) and depression.

 A PTSD Summary – Key Points to Remember: